Digitizing Your Photos with Your Camera and Lightroom

 Fast, high-quality scanning allows you to digitize entire collections at a fraction of the cost of older methods.
 Camera scanning can be done on-site, with any of the millions of high-quality digital cameras already in use by people and institutions.
 For many, the only additional purchases may be a modest outlay for a macro lens or copystand.

-And, yes, as always, if you are a VIP member, your 10% discount applies.
-That's 20% off for our valued customers!
+And, as always, if you are a VIP member, your 10% discount applies.
+You can find your code in your fulfilment email of your first order.

 If you aren’t familiar with the multimedia approach Peter uses in The DAM Book Guide series, check out the samples from Chapter 6.
 Videos and accompanying text demonstrate his successful multimedia approach to teaching.
 And, the Table of Contents will map out the thorough coverage Peter provides.
 Both of these are also available at www.theDAMbook.com/DYP for your review.

 For educators and press, review copies of the book are available upon request.
-Please email firstname.lastname@example.org to request a copy.
+Please complete this form to request a copy.

 - Pages: 246